Peter Owen-Jones

+Biography and career

 Owen-Jones dropped out of public school at the age of 16, and moved to Australia, where he worked as a farm hand.
 He moved back to Britain, and worked as a farm labourer in southeast England, then ran a mobile disco, before moving to London where he started work in advertising, as a messenger boy, eventually working his way up to the position of creative director.

 In his late 20s, with a wife and two children, he gave up his commercial life to follow a calling to the Anglican ordained ministry by enrolling at Ridley Hall, Cambridge.
 In early 1996, he gained notoriety when he conducted a service for the Newbury bypass protestors.

-In 1998, he was responsible for three parishes in Cambridgeshire as the rector of Haslingfield (Harlton, Great Eversden and Little Eversden), before resigning from this position in 2005 to relocate to the benefice of Glynde, West Firle and Beddingham.
+In 1998, he was responsible for three parishes in Cambridgeshire as the rector of Haslingfield (Harlton, Great Eversden and Little Eversden), before resigning from this position in 2005 to relocate to the benefice of Glynde, Firle and Beddingham.
 After a brief appearance in the 2003 documentary series The Power and the Glory, he was recruited by the BBC to front a series of religious television programmes looking at different aspects of Christianity and other faiths.

 He was married to Jacs Owen-Jones, with whom he has four children, but they have divorced.

 In his BBC documentary How to Live a Simple Life (2009), Owen-Jones tried to live a life without money in the footsteps of Saint Francis of Assisi.
 In the same year, he travelled the world in Around the World in 80 Faiths, visiting practitioners of various religions.
 His 2006 documentary The Lost Gospels discussed the Apocryphal Gospels which were omitted from the canon of the New Testament.
 He considered how their contents might have altered Christian theology if they had not been suppressed.